EddyShimwa/My-Portfolio/README.md

 # Portforio

-> My portfolio page containing the proects i did and the skills i have
+> My portfolio page containing the proects I worked on and the skills i have

 ## Built With